 \begin{lemma} Let $X=\Spec A$ be an affine $R$-scheme.
-Then the functor is a $t$-exact equivalence of triangulated categories\footnote{with their standard $t$-structures} with quasi-inverse given by $\bf{R}\Gamma(X, -)$.
+Then the functor is a $t$-exact equivalence of triangulated categories\footnote{with respect to the standard $t$-structures.} with the quasi-inverse given by $\bf{R}\Gamma(X, -)$.
 Moreover, these two functors induce the equivalence

 for any $*\in \{``\text{ ''}, +, -, b\}$. \end{lemma} \begin{proof} The first part is just \cite[\href{https://stacks.math.columbia.edu/tag/06Z0}{Tag 06Z0}]{stacks-project}.
 In particular, it shows that $\rm{H}^i(\bf{R}\Gamma(X, \F))\simeq \rm{H}^0(X, \cal{H}^i(\F))$ for any $\F\in \bf{D}_{qc}(X)$.
 Now Lemma~\ref{criterion-almost-coherent} implies that $\cal{H}^i(\F)$ is almost coherent if and only if so is $\rm{H}^0(X, \cal{H}^i(\F))$.
 So the functor $\bf{R}\Gamma(X, -)$ sends $\bf{D}^*_{qc, acoh}(X)$ to $\bf{D}^*_{acoh}(A)$.